 These are useful locations and institutions for RocketCat's Universe that come from copyrighted works of science fiction.
 You can use them if you are making a roleplaying game background for personal use only.
 But you will be breaking the law if you used them in your novel or other commercial project without permission from the original author.

 In the year mumbly-mumble some brilliant but misguided scientists were trying to decrease the cost for humans to access space by reducing human's life support costs.
 Perhaps inspired by Planets in Peril by Edmond Hamilton, they genetically engineer human beings who can live in the vacuum of space with no protection.
-The new race, called "Riggers", bear a passing resemblance to a skeletal human, abet with some body parts seemingly composed of gristle.
+The new race, called "Riggers" (from "rigor mortis"), bear a passing resemblance to a skeletal human, abet with some body parts seemingly composed of gristle.
 In other words, the Dem Bones trope.

 You can see where all this is heading.